Welcome to the Centre for Postcolonial Studies

 Postcolonial theory is a flourishing field of enquiry at Goldsmiths.
 Interdisciplinary by nature, postcolonial theory flourishes across, and in the interstices between, academic disciplines.
-It is taught and researched in most of the academic departments at Goldsmiths, including the Departments of English and Comparative Literature, Theatre & Performance, Sociology, Media & Communications, Cultural Studies, Art, Anthropology, Visual Cultures, Music, and Politics.
-The Centre for Cultural Studies offers an MA in Postcolonial Studies, and two of the founding co-editors of the leading international journal in the field, Postcolonial Studies - Professors Michael Dutton and Sanjay Seth - are in the Politics department at Goldsmiths.
+It is taught and researched in most academic departments at Goldsmiths, including English and Comparative Literature, Theatre & Performance, Sociology, Media & Communications, Cultural Studies, Art, Anthropology, Visual Cultures, Music, and Politics.
+The Centre for Cultural Studies offers an MA in Postcolonial Studies and two of the founding co-editors of the leading international journal in the field, Postcolonial Studies, are practicing in the Politics department at Goldsmiths.

-Postcolonial studies is expanding beyond its origins in literary studies (and more generally, a concern with ‘representation’) to an engagement with epistemological, ethical and political questions.
-In recognition of this, and seeking to facilitate it, the interdisciplinary Centre is administratively housed in the department of Politics.
-It seeks to provide a forum for those engaged in pushing postcolonialism into new domains to meet, discuss, and to explore and disseminate new ideas.
-It does so, principally, by organising seminars, colloquia and conferences.
+Postcolonial theory has expanded beyond its origins in Literary Studies whose concern was with ‘representation’ to an engagement with epistemological, ethical and political questions.
+In recognition of this The Centre for Postcolonial Studies is an interdisciplinary Centre that was created and housed in the department of Politics.
+Seeking to provide a forum for those engaged in pushing Postcolonialism into new domains.
+To meet, discuss, explore and disseminate new ideas, through seminars, colloquia and conferences.
 The Centre draws upon scholars throughout Goldsmiths and internationally, through its Advisory Boards, to engage in collaborative and joint work with other centres.

 Goldsmiths, University of London, New Cross, London, SE14 6NW, UK

 Goldsmiths has charitable status